 Love delving into literature?
 This camp will give you the tools to understand and enjoy Shakespeare’s works.
 Prefer to be on stage performing moments of great comedy or tragedy?
 Some have said that if you can perform Shakespeare, you can perform anything, and this camp will bolster your acting arsenal with the Bard’s greatest works.

-The primary text will be the tragedy Macbeth, which will serve as a focal point uniting the various subjects of the camp.
+The primary text will be the comedy As You Like It, which will serve as a focal point uniting the various subjects of the camp.
 The camp will culminate with a performance on Friday.
 Shakespeare's brilliance lives on—discover it by studying and acting!

 Christian Fernandez is an alumnus of Patrick Henry College, where he earned his B.A. in Literature.
-He is currently studying at Mary Baldwin University in Staunton, Virginia, to earn his Master of Letters and his Master of Fine Arts in Shakespeare and Performance.
+He is currently studying at Mary Baldwin University in Staunton, Virginia, where he is finishing his last semester for a Master of Letters in Shakespeare and Performance.
+In the fall, he will begin working for his Master of Fine Arts.
 While at PHC, Christian directed a production of Shakespeare's Henry V and returned as an alum to direct Macbeth.
-He wrote and directed a theatrical adaptation of the first half of the book of Exodus in spring 2017, and he was the assistant director for the Motley Players MFA Company production of Doctor Faustus at Mary Baldwin this past fall.
+At Mary Baldwin, he was the assistant director for the Motley Players 2017 MFA Company production of Doctor Faustus and directed Oedipus the King and Oedipus at Colonus in 2018.
+He is currently directing a production of As You Like It that will perform in Middleburg, VA this summer.
 Christian's studies focus on the history of Tudor-Stuart theater, Shakespeare's works, and the poetic and rhetorical climate of early modern England.
-Upon completing both master's degrees, Christian intends to pursue a Ph.D in English and teach on the collegiate level.
+Upon completing both master's degrees, Christian intends to pursue a Ph.D in English to teach and direct on the collegiate level.